bobbyleftovers/wp-geo-query/README.md

 		)
 	);

 This would return all posts within 30 miles of the center.
 Under the hood this will inject SQL using several WordPress Hooks.
 The SQL will be based on the [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) for finding the distance between coordinates on a sphere.
 The first thing the hooks look for is the `geo_query` param.
 It it isn't there, then the query proceeds normally.
 If it is present, the Haversine Formula will be employed using the center and the individual post coordinates.
-The didstance is calculated and if it is under the radius the post will be added to the results.
+The distance is calculated and if it is under the radius the post will be added to the results.

 I've had this come in super handy on a few occasions.
 It makes building a store-locator very simple, as the hard part is now done.
 Hope it does the same for you.